utsanjan/Communify/SECURITY.md

 ## Supported Versions

 We release patches for security vulnerabilities.
+Which versions are<br>
-Which versions are eligible receiving such patches depend on the CVSS v3.0 Rating:
+eligible receiving such patches depend on the CVSS v3.0 Rating:

 | Version | Supported          |
 | ------- | ------------------ |